 Among dinosaurs and nurseries of lionets.

-He fills her brim full with immensity of life,
+He fills her brim full with immensity of

 He leads her to see the world’s desire.